OpenNebula/docs/source/advanced_administration/scalability/suns_advance.rst

 -  Provide the serveradmin credentials in the following file ``/var/lib/one/.one/sunstone_auth``.
 If you changed the serveradmin password please check the :ref:`Cloud Servers Authentication guide <cloud_auth>`.

--  If you want to upload files to OpenNebula, you will have to share the upload directory (``/var/tmp by default``) between sunstone and oned
+-  If you want to upload files to OpenNebula, you will have to share the upload directory (``/var/tmp by default``) between sunstone and oned.
+Some server do not take into account the TMPDIR env var and this directory must be defined in the configuration file, for example in Passenger (client_body_temp_path)

 .. code::